 Applying to 2 or more universities – £24

 2. COPA, Cambridge Online Preliminary Application.
-This is basically an additional application form to fill up, which is unfortunately compulsory when applying to Cumbitch.
+This is basically an additional application form to fill up, which is unfortunately compulsory when applying to Cambridge.
 It includes personal details and blanks for more Personal Statements, on top of your UCAS application.
-This adds an extra £30 cost to your application and lots of time wasted working on some essay the university professors are not gonna give a damn about!
-I didn’t write any additional Personal Statements cause I felt it was quite unnecessary and time-consuming.
+This adds an extra £30 cost to your application.
+(I didn’t write any additional Personal Statements cause I felt it was quite unnecessary and time-consuming)

-3. Your Admissions Interview – For Sg students, they only cater 30 short ass minutes for you to showcase your potential for the course.
-This is unlike Oxbridge interviews in the UK where you are given the luxury of time, where you could be interviewed and asked many questions on your Personal Statements, knowledge in the subject, additional reading you have done and Interests in the subject.
-30 Mins up, time for you to leave.
-Sorry but time = money for the Univer$ity!
-For the Economics Interview, it was alot on applying mathematical concepts to Economics (the one I got was on deriving the K-multiplier from a graph), no Economics knowledge required at all, mainly maths!
-(Restudied A levels Economics for nothing, thanks Cambridge!)
-And yeah the interview is very technical, no questions asking about what interests you in the subject, what you did during the holidays like work, internships, that kind of bull shit!
-Oh and yeah 30 minutes of that Professors’ time plus a portion of the cost of their flight ticket from the Great Britian costs £140.
-Awesome! 😃
+3. Your Admissions Interview – For Sg students, they only cater 30 short minutes for you to showcase your potential for the course.
+This is unlike Oxbridge interviews in the UK where you are given the luxury of time.
+From what I’ve heard, if you are interviewed at Cambridge itself, you would be interviewed and asked many questions on your Personal Statements, knowledge in the subject, additional reading you have done and Interests in the subject.
+But in Singapore, once the 30 Minutes are up, it’s time for you to leave.

 4. Your Admissions Test – You need to prepare for this hard if you want a good chance of entering Oxbridge!
 Look for online copies/ mock tests of this!
 For me I was mainly busy with National Service so I didn’t prepare fully for it!
 For Economics, the admissions test is ECAA, it’s really quite difficult, feels like an IQ test or primary school math without calculators!
 Haven’t done mental sums in years?
 Better practice!
-Oh yeah and did I mention you have to pay another $150 dollars as the admin fee and for the sheets of paper at an atas venue?
-Dem British Council… Seriously…
+Oh yeah and you’ll have to pay another $150 dollars as the admin fee.

-TOTAL COST: ~SGD 500 (thats fokken expensive if ya ask me)
+TOTAL COST: ~SGD 500 (thats really quite expensive if ya ask me)

-In short, the level of competitiveness when applying to Oxbridge is Very Very (Great Britain Ultimate Level) High.
+In short, the level of competitiveness when applying to Oxbridge is Very Very High.
 I did a rough analysis for admissions to St. Edmunds college, the mature college I applied to, and calculated approximately less than an 8% chance of entering after the University interviewed all potential candidates.
 Many RI and HCI students with good grades are rejected.
 I had 7 distinctions for my A levels, no H3 though.
-So yeah, its pretty, pretty competitive considering that someone with 90RPs and a passion in Economics (albeit one that is slowly dying away due to the REJECTION from cumbridge) get rejected.
+So yeah, its pretty, pretty competitive considering that many people with good grades and a passion in Economics were rejected.